Pulsar Sparking: What if mountains on the surface?: calculating the inner gap height and potential drop

 For pulsars below the death line demonstrated in Figure~\ref{fig:ppdotm}, $\Delta V_0<V_\text{max}$, where $V_\text{max}$ is the maximum potential drop that unipolar induction can produce,

 where $r_p$ is the radius of polar cap region.
-If there is a mountain in the polar region, the potential drop required by the spark decreases and when the steepness of the mountain $\eta = b/a$ is up to a certain value, $\Delta V \leqslant V_\text{max}$, which allows the sparks to occur.
+If a mountain is present in the polar region, the spark's required potential drop decreases.
+When the mountain's steepness ratio $\eta = b/a$ exceeds a threshold value ($\Delta V \leqslant V_\text{max}$), spark discharges can occur.
 Therefore, we can account for the radio emission by ``dead" pulsars still within the framework of \citetalias{Ruderman+etal+1975}, with the ICS process taking place of curvature radiation as a producer of high-energy photons.

+Consider a mountain with height $b=1\:\mr{cm}$ and steepness parameter $\eta = 2$.
+Such a topographic feature reduces the potential drop across the gap layer by a factor of 2.
+In contrast, a more steep mountain with $\eta= 6$ diminishes the potential drop near the mountain to merely 20\% of its original value.

-Take in mind that there is a mountain with height $b=1\:\mr{cm}$ and steepness $\eta = 2$, the mountain would lower the potential drop across the gap layer by a factor of 2 while the mountain with steepness $\eta = 6$ would lower the potential drop to only a fifth of the original value.
-Therefore, the condition for sparks is loosed for $V_\text{max} = \Delta V$ and the pulsar death line is shifted to the lower right corner of the $P$-$\dot{P}$ diagram, as is shown in
+Pulsar death line is inferred from the points $(P, \dot{P})$ on the P-Pdot diagram which satisfy the condition that maximum unipolar potential drop equals the potential drop across the vacuum inner gap.
+Given a parametric region on $P$-$\dot{P}$ diagram below the original pulsar death line, the stars falls into this region cannot sustain the pair production to form sparks.
+But the lowered potential drop will make this parametric region gain the ability to trigger sparks, i.e. this parametric region moves to the upper side of the death line, or more precisely (the $P$ and $\dot{P}$ parameters remain unchanged), the death line is shifted downwards.
+Therefore, the condition for sparks is relaxed for $V_\text{max} = \Delta V$ and the pulsar death line is shifted to the lower right corner of the $P$-$\dot{P}$ diagram due to the presence of the mountain in the polar cap region, as is shown in Figure~\ref{fig:ppdotm}.

+To show more exactly how the death line changes, the potential drop $\Delta V$ and maximum unipolar potential ($V_\text{max} $) can be regarded as the function of ($P, \dot{P}$), and find their intersection line on $P $ - $\dot{P} $ diagram, that is the death line by definition, but it is computationally intensive with mountains taking into consideration.
+However, since the concept of death line is merely a rough indicator of whether the a pulsar can have radio pulses or not, and the critical value chosen for $ V_\text{max} $ is something put by hand, the exact calculation may not bring us closer to the reality.